 Start the second row.

 It’s important to cut down the first plank for your second row so the joints are at least 12” apart.
 Use the table saw to cut it down so it’s at least 8” long (or use a trimmed piece from the first row).

 Get into the groove.

 At a slight angle, insert the tongue side of the second-row planks into the grooves of the first-row planks and rotate them down to lock them in place.
 (You could also align the tongues and grooves, place a “tapping block” in front of them and knock them together using your rubber mallet.)

 Keep repeating this process as you move your way across the floor — always ensuring your joints are at least 12” apart.

 When you’re down to the end, remember you’ll probably need to trim your final plank so it fits between the second-to-last plank and the wall.
 Cut it down to size and tap the joints closed, and then you can remove the wall spacers.

 While it’s true that you need to leave a space for the planks to potentially expand, you don’t want a permanent visible gap for collecting dirt.
 Now’s the time to apply your flexible silicone sealant all around the perimeter.

-You can either re-install the molding you removed earlier, or install new molding.
+You can either re-install the moulding you removed earlier, or install new moulding.
 (It’s best to use a brad nailer for this.)
 In areas where your new laminate flooring meets other flooring, install transition strips for a tidy way to tie them together.